 Day 4: Orientation in Sydney

-On Friday, we participated in an “Amazing Race” all around Sydney that oriented us to our new home in the best way.
+On Friday, we participated in an “Amazing Race” all around Sydney that oriented us to study abroad in Australia in the best way.
 We participated in challenges such as the “Tim Tam Slam” where we had to eat Tim Tams covered in Vegemite (ew), and perform dances in front of the Opera House.

 Day 5: Traveling from Sydney to the Blue Mountains

 On Saturday morning we left for a school-sponsored trip to the Blue Mountains!
 We took a bus about two hours outside of the city and began our trip at Echo Point Lookout to view the famous Three Sisters.
 We also took a guided tour of the Jenolan Caves.
 The tour lasted 1.5 hours and covered so much ground!
 We walked deep through narrow passages and stopped in large chambers to learn about the cave’s history.